alan-turing-institute/TTW-Practitioners-Hub/README.md

 - [X] Set up framework and process for the technical writing
 - [X] Build and centralise resources for the entire cohort
 - [X] Launch the website
-- [ ] Schedule workshops for each month (UX, Community, Skills)
+- [X] Schedule workshops for each month (UX, Community, Skills)
-- [ ] Host an in-person resident workshop
+- [X] Host in-person resident workshop
+- [ ] Organise a final Celebration day

 #### Logistics till the launch